stadelmanma/netl-ap-map-flow/examples/running-the-flow-model.rst

     # changing the unit and value of density
     inp_file['FLUID-DENSITY'].unit = 'LB/FT^3'
-    inp_file['FLUID-DENSITY'].update_value('62.42796')
+    inp_file['FLUID-DENSITY'] = '62.42796'

     #
     print(inp_file)

 In addition to updating arguments you can also apply a set of filename formats to the InputFile class.
 These allow the filenames to be dynamically created based on the argument parameters present.
-Using the ``update_args`` method of the InputFile class you can also add a special set of args not used as parameters but instead to format filenames.
-Any args passed into ``update_args`` that aren't already a parameter are added to the ``filename_format_args`` attribute of the class.
+Using the ``update`` method of the InputFile class you can also add a special set of args not used as parameters but instead to format filenames.
+Any args passed into ``update`` that aren't already a parameter are added to the ``filename_format_args`` attribute of the class.

 .. code-block:: python